Salt, wind and sixty-year-old roofs

 - The roof is at genuine end of life and coating would only delay the inevitable at your expense

-If any of these apply to your building, you will get that conclusion in writing rather than a sales pitch.
+If any of these apply to your building, you will get that conclusion in writing, not a sales pitch.

-We are a survey-led contractor based in the South East and working across England, with Plymouth and the wider South West reached through planned survey visits.
+We are a survey-led contractor based in the South East and working across the UK.
+We cover Plymouth and the wider South West through planned survey visits.
 Every job starts with a condition inspection: sheets, fixings, rooflights, gutters and structure, all photographed and reported.
 Only when the survey says the roof is a sound candidate do we issue a specification and price.
 If you hold the duty to manage for a 1960s to 1980s building and the roof has never been formally assessed, the survey gives you a documented answer for your asbestos management plan and a clear view of the cheaper, compliant route forward.